ethersphere/storage-incentives/docs/ADMISSION_COMPARISON.md

 When saturated, evict the selected commit with the **largest** distance.

-Proximity is both an eligibility filter (`inProximity` at declared responsibility) and the eviction tie-breaker among eligible commits.
+Proximity is both an eligibility filter (`inProximity` at declared responsibility) and the ranking metric among eligible commits.

 ### Typical implementation